flan/SillyTavern-Docs/Usage/World_Info/global.md

 # Global Activation Settings

-Collapsible menu at the top of the World Info screen.
+These settings apply to all activation logic and may be configured from a collapsible menu located at the top of the World Info screen.

-### Scan Depth
+## Scan Depth

-> Can be overridden on an entry level.
+> Can be overridden on a per-entry basis.

-Defines how many messages in the chat history should be scanned for World Info keys.
+Defines how many messages in the chat history should be scanned for World Info keys, starting from the most recent.

-* If set to 0, then only recursed entries and Author's Note are evaluated.
+* When set to 0, only recursed entries and Author's Note are evaluated.
-* If set to 1, then SillyTavern only scans the last message.
+* When set to 1, SillyTavern only scans the last message.
-* 2 = two last messages, etc.
+* When set to 2, the two most recent messages are considered; there is no practical upper limit.

+## Context % and Budget Cap

+Specifies how many tokens are available for World Info entries in each prompt sent to the LLM.

+This can be defined two ways: as a percentage of your configured [Context size](/Usage/Common-Settings.md#context-tokens) (Context %) and as an absolute value (Budget).

+The World Info portions of the prompt will be [filled by priority](./insertion.md) until the available limit is reached.
+Once the limit is reached, no more activated entries will be considered.

+## Min Activations

+*This setting is mutually exclusive with Max Recursion Steps.*

+When set to a non-zero value, this will ignore the value set for [Scan Depth](#scan-depth), instead reading as much chat history as needed to reach the target minimum number of activated entries.

+This setting will respect [Max Depth](#max-depth) and the [context budget](#context--and-budget-cap).

+*The Min Activations pass occurs before any [recursive logic](#recursive-scanning) is evaluated.
+However, any entries activated by this mechanism will still be processed as usual, including their recursive steps.*

+## Max Depth

+The Maximum Depth to scan, used to set a limit on how many chat messages [Min Activations](#min-activations) can consider.

+## Max Recursion Steps

+*This setting is mutually exclusive with Min Activations.*

+This serves as a limit on [recursive scanning](#recursive-scanning).
+When set to `0`, recursion is limited only by your [context budget](#context--and-budget-cap).
+When set to a non-zero value, this sets a limit on how many successive evaluation passes will be performed following the activation of new entries.

+Example cases:

+* Max = `1`: no additional checks will be performed; whatever is activated in the first pass is all that will be activated
+* Max = `2`: after the first pass runs, a second pass is performed, including the original [scan-buffer](#scan-depth) and any newly activated entries
+* Max = `3`: after the second pass above, a third pass is performed, including whatever entries were newly activated

-### Include Names
+## Include Names

-Defines if the names of the chat participants should be included in the scanned text buffer as message prefixes.
-This allows activating entries that use names as keywords without directly mentioning the names in messages.
+Specifies whether the names of chat participants should be included in the text scan-buffer as message prefixes.
+This allows names to be matched as [Keywords](./structure.md#keywords) without the name needing to be present in the message itself.

-See an example of the text to be scanned below, assuming the chat participants are named Alice and Bob.
+Assuming the participants are named Alice and Bob, this would have an effect as illustrated below:

 Enabled (default):